 When Is a Wrongful Death Claim Appropriate After an Accident?

-If your loved one died because of a car accident, surgical implication, or someone else’s negligence or intentional actions, you have the right to file a wrongful death claim.
-You have the right to file a claim even if criminal prosecutors are pursuing actions against the defendant, and you can pursue a claim regardless of the outcomes of any criminal trial.
+If your loved one has passed away because of a car accident, surgical implication or someone else’s negligence or intentional actions, you have the right to file a wrongful death claim.
+You have the right to file a wrongful death claim even if criminal prosecutors are pursuing actions against the defendant, and you can pursue a claim regardless of the outcomes of any criminal trial.
 Although civil and criminal proceedings are distinct, they may affect one another directly or indirectly.
-A Baton Rouge wrongful death lawyer at Rhorer Law Firm can help you determine if and how a criminal case will affect your wrongful death claim.
+Rhorer Walker Law Firm can help you determine if and how a criminal case will affect your wrongful death claim.

-According to state statutes of limitations, most survivors have one year from the date of their relative’s death to file a wrongful death claim.
-While some exceptions exist, we recommend speaking with a wrongful death attorney in Baton Rouge soon after the date of death.
+According to the Louisiana state statutes of limitations, most survivors have one year from the date of their relative’s death to file a wrongful death claim.
+While some exceptions exist, we recommend speaking with a wrongful death attorney soon after the date of death.

 My Loved One Was Partially at Fault for the Incident.
 Do I Still Have a Claim?

 In the State of Louisiana, the courts operate under a comparative fault rule.
 The state may reduce the amount of damages awarded based on the percentage of fault your loved one bore, but the circumstances will not preclude you from filing a claim or securing some damages.
-A Baton Rouge wrongful death lawyer at our firm can help determine if moving forward with a wrongful death claim would offer the compensation you need to start healing after your loved one’s death.
+Our team can help determine if moving forward with a wrongful death claim would offer the compensation you need to start healing after your loved one’s death.

-For more information about wrongful death claims, contact our Baton Rouge office for a free case evaluation.
+For more information about wrongful death claims or for a free case evaluation, contact us today!